Sarah Holland: Screen writing career

-Music career
+Music

-Holland is also a professional singer with over 20 years experience.
+Holland is a professional singer with over 20 years experience.
 She has performed blues, jazz and pop all over London and the Isle of Man.
 She has been singing modern and classical music with St James's Choir London since 2009.

-Television career
+Television

 Holland has been the subject of three television documentaries.
 In 1982, BBC1's Nationwide made a 10-minute programme about her: – Young Writer at Drama School.
 In 1993, BBC 2 filmed Sarah Holland and Charlotte Lamb for the 50-minute documentary Paradise Road directed by Phillipa Lowthorpe.
 In 1996, a 30-minute documentary was made about Sarah Holland and Charlotte Lamb; Island of Dreams, Granada Television.